josefinacuestan/josefinacuestan/README.md

 ### Past Projects
 * **PhD Challenges in Argentina:** We investigated the socio-economic and institutional challenges of conducting doctoral research in Argentina. <br> [Read it here](https://ojs.ecologiaaustral.com.ar/index.php/Ecologia_Austral/article/view/2588)

-* **Mollusk Diversity in Patagonia:** Contributed to the analysis of alpha and beta diversity patterns of mollusk assemblages in the tidal flats of northern Patagonia. <br> [Read it here](https://doi.org/10.1007/s10531-025-03082-1?urlappend=%3Futm_source%3Dresearchgate.net%26utm_medium%3Darticle)
+* [**Mollusk Diversity in Patagonia:**](https://doi.org/10.1007/s10531-025-03082-1?urlappend=%3Futm_source%3Dresearchgate.net%26utm_medium%3Darticle) Contributed to the analysis of alpha and beta diversity patterns of mollusk assemblages in the tidal flats of northern Patagonia.

-* **Marine Fish Range Shifts:** Contributed to a literature review on traits related to distributional range shifts of marine fishes in response to environmental changes. <br> [Read it here](https://doi.org/10.1111/jfb.15970?urlappend=%3Futm_source%3Dresearchgate.net%26utm_medium%3Darticle)
+* [**Marine Fish Range Shifts:**](https://doi.org/10.1111/jfb.15970?urlappend=%3Futm_source%3Dresearchgate.net%26utm_medium%3Darticle)Contributed to a literature review on traits related to distributional range shifts of marine fishes in response to environmental changes.

-* **Functional Turnover in Demersal Assemblages:** Led an investigation on how species turnover drives functional diversity and nestedness in Patagonian demersal fish communities. <br> [Read it here](https://doi.org/10.1016/j.seares.2023.102452)
+* [**Functional Turnover in Demersal Assemblages:**](https://doi.org/10.1016/j.seares.2023.102452) Led an investigation on how species turnover drives functional diversity and nestedness in Patagonian demersal fish communities.

 <!---